shishkina/react-lifting-state/README.md

 # Another example

-- Walkthrough pokémon app
+- Walk through weather app!

 ##  🚀 LAB!!

-If your Pokémon homework didn't work, go back and apply this new concept to it.
+If your weather homework didn't work, go back and apply this new concept to it.
 Otherwise, refactor it so that it follows best practices.